fayizferosh/yosys-tcl-ui-report/README.md

 #### Preparation of rest of .conf & .spef files for OpenTimer STA

-I have successfully written the code to write .spef *with current date and time in the spef code* and to append rest of the portion of .conf file.
-The basic code of the same and screenshots of terminal and .conf and .spef are shown below.
+I have successfully written the code to write .spef *with the current date and time in the spef code* and to append the rest of the portion of .conf file.
+The basic code of the same and screenshots of terminal, .conf and .spef are shown below.

 *Code*